Fashion Sakala bags gear up as Rangers claim win at St Mirren - ExBulletin

 For the visitors, goalkeeper Robby McCrorie replaced starting Allan McGregor, midfielders Ryan Jack and Ianis Hagi and starting striker Rabbi Matondo.

-Friends defender Ryan Strain was injured after just six minutes and before being substituted by Marcus Fraser, Matondo curled in a shot from the edge of the penalty area which just escaped Urminsky’s left post.
+Buddies defender Ryan Strain was injured after just six minutes and – before being substituted by Marcus Fraser – Matondo curled a shot from the edge of the penalty area which narrowly escaped Urminsky’s left post.

-Sakalas’ goal came when he received a pass from left-back Ridvan Yilmaz, slalomed across the Saints penalty area past some black and white shirts before his shot hit Paisley defender Scott Tanser and limped off on the line.
+Sakala’s goal came when he took a pass from left-back Ridvan Yilmaz, slalomed across the Saints penalty area past some black and white shirts before his shot hit Paisley defender Scott Tanser and limped off. on the line.
 The visiting supporters at the other end of the pitch seemed to take a long time to realize the ball was in the net.

-Moments later, McCrorie made a decent header save from captain Mark OHaras before the Rangers keeper was caught by Curtis Main as he attempted a Jamieson cross, with the Paisley striker collecting a booking from the referee Matthew MacDermid for his problems.
+Moments later, McCrorie made a decent save from captain Mark O’Hara’s header before the Rangers keeper was caught by Curtis Main as he attempted a Jamieson cross, with the Paisley striker collecting a booking from referee Matthew MacDermid for his problems.

 Less than three minutes into the restart, Sakala added a second, again coming from the left avoiding tackles and this time his low drive was clean and powerful as the ball passed past Urminsky.